-No bar on voluminous requests for information49
+No bar on voluminous requests for information

-The RTI Act specifically provides that information has to be provided in the form that you request, UNLESS it would disproportionately divert the resources of the public authority or is likely to damage the record.50 Unfortunately, some departments have been using this provision to deny citizens access to information.
+The RTI Act specifically provides that information has to be provided in the form that you request, UNLESS it would disproportionately divert the resources of the public authority or is likely to damage the record.
+On Information access to information.
 This issue was the subject of a complaint filed with the Central Information Commission (CIC).
 Mr Sarbajit Roy applied to the Delhi Development Authority (DDA) for information relating to the modification of the Master Plan of Delhi.
 In particular, he requested access to the responses the Board of Enquiry and Hearing had received from the public on the draft Master Plan.
 The DDA refused to part with the information on several grounds, including that giving the information would disproportionately divert the resources of the DDA.
-After hearing from both Mr Roy and the DDA, the CIC stated that the Act does not authority to provide the information in a form which is easy to access.
+After hearing from both Mr Roy and the DDA, the CIC stated that the Act does not authorise a public authority to deny information if it is voluminous.
+It simply allows the authority to provide the information in a form which is easy to access.
 The CIC has directed the DDA to provide Mr Roy with an opportunity to examine the responses and give him certified copies of those identified by him.

-47 Section 2, Central Right to Information (Regulation of Fee and Cost) (Amendment) Rules 2005.
-48 Section 7(3)(a).
+&lt;sup>47 Section 2, Right to Information (Amendment) Rules 2012.

+&lt;sup>48 Section 7(3)(a).

-49 Central Information Commission (2006) Appeal No. 10/1/2005-CIC, 25 February: www.cic.gov.in as on 20 March 2006.
+&lt;sup>49 Central Information Commission (2006) Appeal No. 10/1/2005-CIC, 25 February: www.cic.gov.in as on 20 March 2006.